MiaoDX/book_notes/paper_reading/PoseEstimation/PoseEstimationLearning.md

 Why we need learning when we already have classical methods (feature-based), which are still `state-of-the-art`?

+. . .

-> If all you have is a hammer, everything looks like a nail -- Maslow's hammer
+> If all you have is a hammer, everything looks like a nail <br>-- Maslow's hammer

+. . .

 "These methods require a **3D model** with a **large database** of features and **efficient retrieval** methods.
 They are **expensive** to compute, often do **not scale** well, and are often **not robust** to changing environmental conditions"

---- Geometric loss functions for camera pose regression with deep learning
+-- 『Geometric loss functions for camera pose regression with deep learning』

+. . .

-In contrast, the learning based methods **can be** much more **smaller**, and much more **quicker**.
+In contrast, the learning based methods **can be** much more **smaller**, and much more **quicker**. <br>
 And there is a considerable gap between these two methods, leaving place for the academic world.